What Is Blog Design?

 And if you’re a personal brand, I highly recommend checking out Marie Forleo’s blog.

-Marie’s layout, typography and style is 100% unique to her.
+Marie’s layout, typography and style are 100% unique to her.

 Feature Your Best Content